finixbit/telepati/README.md

 # telepati
-Telepathic communication between device to device using wireless signal anonymously
+Telepathic communication between device to device using wireless signal a nonymously